Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 ### Individually

 **TODO:** Analyze the Playground code below and __*diagram*__ how it implements MVVM.
-Emphasize in your diagram how this implementation changes MVC into MVVM, especially which class(es) comprise the View Model, and the relationship between the View Model and the View Controller.
+Emphasize in your diagram:
+- how this implementation changes MVC into MVVM, especially which class(es) comprise the View Model
+- the relationship between the View Model and the View Controller.

 **Q:** How does this design free up the View Controller?